vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 After completing the installation, users can write a YAML file of Kubernetes to consume the Bitfusion resources.
 There are three parameters related to Bitfusion resource in a YAML file:

-- auto-management/bitfusion: all / no / only-injection
+- auto-management/bitfusion: all / none / injection
   Use this annotation to describe whether Bitfusion device plugin is enabled for this workload.
   - all: Injecting a Bitfusion dependency and BareMetal Token and adding the Bitfusion prefix to the content of the Container's command
-  - no: Do nothing to POD
+  - none: Do nothing to POD
-  - only-injection: Only Bitfusion dependencies and BareMetal tokens are injected
+  - injection: Only Bitfusion dependencies and BareMetal tokens are injected
 - bitfusion.io/gpu-amount:
   Number of GPU the workload requires from the Bitfusion cluster, Please use integers greater than 0.
 If you enter a decimal, it will be rounded up
 - bitfusion.io/gpu-percent:
   Percentage of the memory of each GPU ,An integer with values ranging from 1 to 100
- - bitfusion.io/gpu-memory: The default unit is b.
+ - bitfusion.io/gpu-memory: The default unit is bit.
 It can be used with the K8s native memory application unit (Mi,M,G,Gi).
 It cannot be used with the bitfusion.io/gpu-percent parameters, if used together, the bitfusion.io/gpu-percent parameters will be ignored.
- - bitfusion-client/os: Need to inject bitfusion client version, currently only support  [ubuntu18 ubuntu20, centos7, centos8 ) four system version
+ - bitfusion-client/os: Need to inject Btfusion client version, currently only support  ( ubuntu18 ubuntu20, centos7, centos8 ) four system big version
  - bitfusion-client/version:Need to inject bitfusion client version number, 250, said version 2.5, and currently only supports the 2.5 version of the injection

 Below is a sample YAML of Pod which runs a benchmark of Tensorflow.
 The variable `hostPath` is the directory where the Tensorflow Benchmarks code resides on the host and it will be mounted into the pod.

-###option 1###
+### Option 1 ###
-**Using gpu-percent deployment:**
+**Using gpu-percent:**

 ```yaml
 apiVersion: v1